|

 moulded details are nicely highlighted by the

-from the original 5cm to just a tad over 2cm,
+further in depth from the original 5cm to just a

-resulting in a setup almost identical to the
+tad over 2cm, resulting in a setup almost

-styrofoam to shape and glued it to the back of
+thick piece of styrofoam to shape and glued it to

 |